chanan-hash/System-Programing-B/Assignment1/README.md

 The main idea is to use **BFS** algorithm and to try coloring the graph with 2 colors, and check if each vertex and it's neighbors with different colors

 ## Building
-- first clone the reposiroty to your o here is the commad:
+- First clone the reposiroty to your on computer, here is the commad:
 ```bash
 git clone https://github.com/chanan-hash/CPP-Ex1.git
 ```